 Name of project Brief description of the project Project leader No of available positions for MEd students for 2022 No of available positions for PhD students for 2022 Bizana teachers' journey with FET Mathematics This project aims to investigate how an ODL model can be used to create conducive environments for effective teaching and learning of Grade 10 Mathematics in Eastern Cape, South Africa.
-It aims to identify environmental challenges in the teaching of mathematics, and suggest improvement of existing mathematics teaching.
-Prof ZMM Jojo 1 1 ocused in a D programmes Name of programme Qualification code Curriculum Master's of Education in Mathematics Education 98446 Research proposal module plus a full research dissertation PhD in Education (Stream: Mathematics Education - MED) 90019 Research proposal module plus full research thesis
+It aims to identify environmental challenges in the teaching of Prof ZMM Jojo 1 1 mathematics, and suggest improvement of existing mathematics teaching.
+Applying Inquiry- Based Facilitation to enhance inquiry- based learning in Grade 10 geometric modelling This project targets secondary schools in Tshwane North District, Pretoria.
+It aims to contribute towards the quality of mathematics teaching and learning.
+It will empower teachers with inquiry-based facilitation skills and integration of resources.
+Dr MM Masilo 1 1 oddod iii d D programmod Name of programme Qualification code Curriculum Master's of Education in 98446 Research proposal module plus a full research Mathematics Education dissertation PhD in Education (Stream: 90019 Research proposal module plus full research Mathematics Education - MED) thesis